HeteroChromia420/OBQSS/README.md

 ## Usage
 To use this repository effectively on a minimal install of debian, install the "git" package using apt and do a clone of this repository.

-If you aren't sure, issue the following in your command terminal:
+If you aren't sure, issue the following in your terminal:
 ```cli
 git clone https://github.com/heterochromia420/OBQSS
 ```